pylipp/financeager/README.md

 1. Tag the latest commit on master by incrementing the current version accordingly (scheme `v0.X`).
 1. Run `make release`.

-## `financeager` features

-### Ideas

-- [ ] experiment with urwid for building TUI or remi for HTML-based GUI
-- [ ] support querying of standard/recurrent table with `list`
-- [x] return element data as response to add/copy/update request
-- [ ] support passing multiple elements IDs to update/remove/copy/get (maybe together with asynchronous HTTP requests)
-- [ ] extended period names (something along `2018-personal`)
-- [ ] support `list` at date other than today

-### Discarded ideas

-- select from multiple options if possible (e.g. when searching or deleting an entry): breaks the concept of having a single request-response action.
-Instead, the user is expected to know which element he wants to delete (by using the element ID) and can give a precise command

 ## Roadmap for release of version 1.0

-This requires some restructuring of the software architecture.
+This may require some restructuring of the software architecture.
 Motivation and goals are outlined below.

 ### Status quo